CORE Hardware Guide

 - Remote virtual media for TrueNAS installation or reinstallation

-Because TrueNAS relies heavily on its web-based user interface (UI), console access can occasionally be needed to make network configuration changes.
-TrueNAS administration and sharing default to a single network interface, and this becomes a challenge when it comes time to upgrade, for example, LACP aggregated networking.
+TrueNAS relies on its web-based user interface (UI).
+But you might on occasion, need console access to make network configuration changes.
+TrueNAS administration and sharing default to a single network interface.
+This becomes a challenge when it comes time to upgrade, for example, LACP aggregated networking.
 The ideal solution is to have a dedicated subnet for access to the TrueNAS web UI, but this luxury is not available to all users.
-This is why the occasional visit to the hardware console is necessary for global configuration and, possibly, system recovery.
-The latest TrueNAS Mini and Certified systems ship with full-featured, HTML5-based IPMI support on a dedicated gigabit network interface.
+So the occasional visit to the hardware console is necessary for global configuration and even for system recovery.
+The latest TrueNAS Mini and R-Series systems ship with full-featured, HTML5-based IPMI support on a dedicated gigabit network interface.

 - Power capacity (in watts) for the motherboard and number of drives it must support